jurocknsail/yncrea-cloudcomputing/docs/kubernetes.md

 	Then modify the `GREETING` variable so the µS will greet yourself, and save.

 	The deployement should be `Edited`.

+	!!! warning
+	    A K8S ressource edited with `kubectl edit` command is **temporary**.

+	    The modification will be lost when deleting / re-deploying the app.

 1. Refresh your browser, and see how to greeting changed.